 Medical research is an important aspect of your urology residency.
 Many of the faculty members have basic science or clinical research programs, studying – among other topics – prostatitis, noninvasive methods of kidney and prostate surgery, genetic mechanisms in prostate cancer, the safety and efficacy of a vaccine for recurrent urinary tract infections in women, the effect of the sensory nerve system on bladder function, ureteral physiology, early detection of bladder cancer, and pediatric kidney stone disease.

 Our department is also involved in many clinical investigations of cancer therapy as part of the UW Carbone Comprehensive Cancer Center.
 We maintain a collaborative clinical research effort with the Department of Medicine and Department of Pediatrics’ Division of Nephrology on the etiology and treatment of kidney stones.
 Faculty are participating in cooperative group studies for adult and pediatric urologic malignancies, benign prostatic hyperplasia, endourology and laparoscopic instrumentation, neurourology, and various drug therapies.
 As a resident, you will be encouraged to become involved in these clinical trials, and to present the results of your basic and clinical research at local and national meetings.

-The residency program in urology fills two positions each year through the American Urologic Association match.
+The residency program in urology fills three positions each year through the American Urologic Association match.
 Your PGY-1 year is completed at UW and affiliated hospitals in general surgery.
 The four-year urology residency begins in the PGY-2 year, for a total of five years of training.